anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 }(FILEPATH, c1)
 ```

-Next, we define `Worker` outside main function.
+Next, define `Worker` outside main function.
 What this function does is to continously receiving string data from a channel, parse it, and insert it to BQ Table.
 When the channel is closed, it will stop.

 ```go
 func deployWorker(ch <-chan string, project, dataset, table string, wg *sync.WaitGroup) {